quixey/python-aliyun/README.md

 python-aliyun
 =============

-Python API wrapper for the Aliyun cloud
+Python API wrapper for the Aliyun cloud.
+This project is starting to use [git-flow](http://nvie.com/posts/a-successful-git-branching-model/).

 Installing
 ----------